happypeter/githome/wiki.md

       - fittings: 110mm san tee,  cap
   - NO.6 45degree turn
     - Fittings: 110mm 45degree
   - NO.7 septic inlet.
 Scrum may accumulate in the built-in clay thick pipe here, if it get solidified, we have problem.
 So I need to leave a cleanout here.
+Make sure the end of the pipe is facing downwards, so that it's hard for rats to come in.
     - Fittings: 110mm a 45degree, a cap.
   - NO.8 cleanout and water pump inlet
     - Fittings: 110mm cap